shawenyao/jekyll-now/_posts/2023-02-08-BART-Platform-Sign-Portable.md

 ## Displaying Time

 A Raspberry Pi Pico W doesn't have an internal battery to keep the clock running constantly, so we will need an authority to tell time upon boot up.
-This requires a call to `worldtimeapi.org`, where it will automatically deal with timezone conversion depending on the user's IP:
+This requires a call to `worldtimeapi.org`, where it will automatically deal with time zone conversion depending on the user's IP:

 ```
 https://worldtimeapi.org/api/ip